imagekit-developer/imagekit-dotnet/README.md

 # DotNET Imagekit integration
 This is the Imagekit integration library for .NET

+### Features
+This library will help you to upload your images and files to Imagekit as easy as possible.
+Currectly you can upload images or files via URL(URi), Path to existing file in your hard disk(string) and byte arrays(byte[]) which are default format of uploaded files in ASP.NET .
+Also you can make [feature request](#Support) or [contribute](#Contributing) for things you need.

 ## Getting Started
 These instructions will help you to interact with Imagekit.io services in .NET using the brand new Imagekit integration library.